 Students admitted to the program must have a physical examination and health clearance done by their Healthcare Provider.
-Complete physical examinations are required prior to registration for Introduction to Dental Hygiene (DH 100) and subsequent classes.
+Complete physical examinations, certified verification of a negative criminal background check through Castle Branch, and a drug screen that verifies negative results are required prior to registration for Introduction to Dental Hygiene (DH 100) and subsequent classes.